-Attack Characteristics A virus is a program that attempts to damage a computer system and replicate itselfto other computer systems.
-A virus: Virus • Requires a host to replicate and usually attaches itself to a host file or a hard drive sector. • Replicates each time the host is used. • Often focuses on destruction or corruption of data. • Usually attaches to files with execution capabilities such as .doc, .exe, and .bat extensions. • Often distributes via e-mail.
+Attack Characteristics Virus A virus is a program that attempts to damage a computer system and replicate itselfto other computer systems.
+A virus: • Requires a host to replicate and usually attaches itself to a host file or a hard drive sector. • Replicates each time the host is used.
+Often focuses on destruction or corruption of data. • Usually attaches to files with execution capabilities such as .doc, .exe, and .bat extensions. • Often distributes via e-mail.
 Many viruses can e-mail themselves to everyone in your address book. • Examples: Stoned, Michelangelo, Melissa, I Love You.

-Worm A worm is a self-replicating program that can be designed to do any number of things, such as delete files or send documents via e-mail.
+Vorm A worm is a self-replicating program that can be designed to do any number of things, such as delete files or send documents via e-mail.
 A worm can negatively impact network traffic just in the process of replicating itself.
 A worm: Can install a backdoor in the infected computer.
 Is usually introduced into the system through a vulnerability.
 Infects one system and spreads to other systems on the network.
 Example: Code Red.
-Troja horse Cannot replicate itself.
+Trojan horse A Trojan horse is a malicious program that is disguised as legitimate software.
+Discretionary environments are often more vulnerable and susceptible to Trojan horse attacks because security is user focused and user directed.
+Thus the compromise of a user account could lead to the compromise of the entire environment.
+A Trojan horse: Cannot replicate itself.
 Often contains spying functions (such as a packet sniffer) or backdoor functions that allow a computer to be remotely controlled from the network.
 Often is hidden in useful software such as screen savers or games.
 Example: Back Orifice, Net Bus, Whack-a-Mole.
-Logi Bom ° • • • A trigger activity may be a specific date and time, the launching of a specific program, or the processing of a specific type of activity.
+Logic Bomb specific program, or the processing of a specific type of activity.
 Logic bombs do not self-replicate.